Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to delete the directory inside of another directory
+This is to change the directory back to the previous one